-South Carolina is a location chosen as a targeted community through the Vocational Rehabilitation Technical Assistance Center: Targeted Communities (VR-TAC-TC) or Project E3.
-Project E3 will partner with State VR Agencies and local community partners to improve outreach and employment-related services to underserved people with disabilities in these communities.
+South Carolina was chosen as a targeted community through the Vocational Rehabilitation Technical Assistance Center: Targeted Communities (VR-TAC-TC) or Project E3.
+Project E3 partnered with State VR Agencies and local community partners to improve outreach and employment-related services to underserved people with disabilities in these communities.

 South Carolina is known for its 187 miles of coastline, beautiful lush gardens, historic sites and Southern plantations, and its growing economic development.
 The state’s Atlantic coastline is a popular destination for travelers.
 South Carolina is the 40th largest state in area and 23rd most populous state.
 Agriculture, including cotton, hay, and soybeans, as well as industry including textiles, chemical products, and paper products are important to the economy.

-The state-federal vocational rehabilitation system in South Carolina faces many challenges as it strives to serve people with significant disabilities and promote competitive integrated employment.
-Project E3 will provide intensive technical assistance to two regions of the state:
+The state-federal vocational rehabilitation system in South Carolina faced many challenges as it strove to serve people with significant disabilities and promote competitive integrated employment.
+Project E3 provided intensive technical assistance to two regions of the state:

 people in Pee Dee region

 These populations were characterized as:

 Primary Challenges for Targeted Populations